Quintono/vscode_config/README.md

-My vscode settings and keybindings.
+My vscode settings and keybindings for vim.